 Scheduling |

-The Waiting Room is the first tab you’ll see after you log in to eVisit.
-The image and table below show and describe what you will experience.
+The Virtual Triage Clinic is the default page you’ll see after you log in to eVisit.
+The image and table below show and describe what you will see.

 ID |